dhgutman/dhgutman.github.io/_pages/about.md

 News
 ======

+### 23/2/01 - 2023 NSF CAREER Award

+I have been granted an National Science Foundation (NSF) CAREER award for my proposal, "CAREER: Fast Algorithms for Riemannian Optimization", by the Algorithmic Foundations program at NSF

 ### 22/9/01 - 2022 INFORMS Young Researchers Prize

 Nam Ho-Nguyen (University of Sydney, Discipline of Business Analytics) and I won the 2022 INFORMS Optimization Society Young Researcher Prize for our *Mathematics of Operations Research* paper "Coordinate Descent Without Coordinates: Tangent Subspace Descent on Riemannian Manifolds"